Amenability, connected components, and definable actions: Introduction

 \begin{conj} Let $G(M)$ be a topological group definable in an arbitrary structure $M$.
 If $G$ is weakly definably topologically amenable, then $G^{00}_{\defi,\topo}=G^{000}_{\defi,\topo}$. \end{conj}

 In Section \ref{Section 3}, we will refute this conjecture by showing that it is already false in the ``discrete case''.
-In fact, we show that a definable group $G(M)$, defined in an $\aleph_1$-saturated structure $M$, is always weakly definably amenable.
+In fact, we show

+\begin{thm} Suppose $M$ is $\omega_{1}$-saturated.
+Then $G(M)$ is weakly definably amenable: for any definable action of $G(M)$ on a compact space $X$, $X$ supports a $G(M)$-invariant, Borel probability measure. \end{thm}

 Our methods are as interesting as the refutation of the conjecture: under the saturation assumption, definable actions are weakly almost periodic, so support invariant measures.
 Our proofs involve stable group theory in a continuous logic setting.
-This will also give us the negative answer to the question stated in \cite[Problem 4.11(1)]{Kr}, namely whether the assignment $S_G(M)/E \to G/G^{000}_M$ given by $\tp(a/M)/E \mapsto a/G^{000}_M$ is well-defined, where $E$ is the equivalence relation on $S_G(M)$ such that $S_G(M)/E$ is the universal definable $G(M)$-ambit.
+This will also give us a negative answer to the question stated in \cite[Problem 4.11(1)]{Kr}, namely whether the assignment $S_G(M)/E \to G/G^{000}_M$ given by $\tp(a/M)/E \mapsto a/G^{000}_M$ is well-defined, where $E$ is the equivalence relation on $S_G(M)$ such that $S_G(M)/E$ is the universal definable $G(M)$-ambit.
 In \cite[Proposition 4.10]{Kr}, it was noted that an analogous assignment to $G/G^{00}_M$ is a well-defined continuous semigroup epimorphism (with the natural semigroup structure on $S_G(M)/E$ coming from the fact that this is the universal definable $G(M)$-ambit).
 We also provide a description of the universal definable $G(M)$-ambit as the ``Gelfand space'' of the algebra of stable continuous functions from $S_G(M)$ to $\mathbb{R}$, and describe the universal minimal definable $G(M)$-flow as $G/G_{M}^{00}$.
 In this section, we also discuss definable actions when $M$ is not necessarily saturated, and make the connection between weakly almost periodic actions and continuous logic stability {\em in a model}.